rachjgriff/Boris-Bikes/bikes_progress.md

 - GitHub collaboration with both collaborators committing changes (driver initialised & added remote, navigator updates the tracking note & process notes)
 - structure of user story
 - stack trace -> list of method calls that the program was in the middle of when an Exception was thrown
+- initialising the object in irb, as a nil object, solves the uninitialised constant error